RACE, MASS INCARCERATION, AND THE DISASTROUS WAR ON DRUGS

 Indeed, rather than steps, it is time for leaps and bounds.
 End all mandatory minimum sentences and invest in a health-centered approach to substance use disorders.
 Demand a second-look process with the presumption of release for those serving life-without-parole drug sentences.
 Make sentences retroactive where laws have changed.
 Support categorical clemencies to rectify past injustices.

 It is time for bold action.
 We must not be satisfied with the norm, but work toward institutionalizing the demand for a standard of decency that values transformative change.

-Nkechi Taifa is the author of the new memoir, Black Power, Black Lawyer: My Audacious Quest for Justice
+Nkechi Taifa is president of The Taifa Group LLC, convener of the Justice Roundtable, and author of the memoir, Black Power, Black Lawyer: My Audacious Quest for Justice.

 Nkechi Taifa is the convener of the Justice Roundtable.
 An expert in the field of criminal justice, she is President and CEO of The Taifa Group, LLC.